-Should there be any doubt as to the existence of a Conflict of Interest, directors may consult with the lead independent director, the chairman of the compensation and nomination committee or the general secretary, who shall advise them.
+Should there be any doubt as to the existence of a Conflict of Interest, directors may consult the vice-chairman or the general secretary, who shall advise them.

 In the event a characterized punctual Conflict of Interest should arise on a specific topic submitted for discussion at a board of directors meeting, the director in question shall fully disclose the conflict to the board prior to the meeting.
 He shall abstain from taking part in the board's debate or decision on the topic and, in this case, shall be excluded from quorum and voting calculations.